-for children and teens who are not showing signs or symptoms of these conditions.
+screening for suicide risk in all youth.
+These are I statements.
+These final recommendations are for children and teens who are not showing signs or symptoms of these conditions.

 Too many children and teens in the United States experience mental health conditions, including anxiety, depression, and suicidal thoughts or behaviors.
 There are several forms of anxiety, including generalized anxiety disorder and social anxiety, but all forms are characterized by excessive fear or worry.
 Depression, or major depressive disorder, is a condition that negatively affects how people feel, think, and act.
-Suicide is when people harm themselves with the intention to end their lives.

-"To address the critical need for supporting the mental health of children and adolescents in primary care, the Task Force looked at the evidence on screening for anxiety, depression, and suicide risk," says Task Force member Martha Kubik, Ph.D., R.N.
-"Fortunately, we found that screening older children for anxiety and depression is effective in identifying these conditions so children and teens can be connected to the support they need."
+"The Task Force reviewed the evidence on screening for anxiety, depression, and suicide risk to provide primary care professionals with guidance on how they can help support the mental health of children and adolescents," says Task Force member Martha Kubik, Ph.D., R.N.
+"Fortunately, screening older children for anxiety and depression can identify these conditions so children and teens can receive the care that they need."

-For older children and teens, screening and followup care can reduce symptoms of depression and can improve, and potentially resolve, anxiety.
+For older children and teens, screening and follow-up care can reduce symptoms of depression and can improve, and potentially resolve, anxiety.
 However, there is very limited evidence on the benefits and harms of screening children younger than 8 for anxiety and younger than 12 for depression.
-And while suicide is tragically a leading cause of death for older children and teens, there continues to be limited evidence about screening for suicide risk in those without signs or symptoms across all ages.
+And while suicide is tragically a leading cause of death for older children and teens, there continues to be limited evidence across all ages about screening for suicide risk in those who do not show signs or symptoms.
 This is an area where more research is critical.